 Day 4: Sunday 1 October, Venice – Ravenna – Venice

-- Sant’Apollinare in Classe, Ravenna
+- Basilica of Sant’Apollinare in Classe, Ravenna

 - Mausoleum of Galla Placidia, Ravenna

-- San Vitale, Ravenna
+- Basilica of San Vitale, Ravenna

-- Sant’Apollinare Nuovo, Ravenna
+- Basilica of Sant’Apollinare Nuovo, Ravenna

 This morning we drive south along Italy’s Adriatic coastal plain to Ravenna, which became capital of the Western Roman Empire in 402 AD, then of the Ostrogothic Kingdom of Theodoric in 493, and then was taken by the armies of Byzantine emperor Justinian the Great in the 6th century, becoming an exarchate of Constantinople.
 In this and the following century the city’s bishops embarked upon a major building program, which has left a priceless heritage of Byzantine architecture and mosaic.
 In 751 the Lombards took Ravenna, which ceased to be a Byzantine outpost, ceding this status to the emerging settlement of what would become Venice.

 We begin by visiting Sant’Apollinare in Classe outside the city, located at what was once the coast; it was the port of Ravenna.
 Its light, airy basilica has a magnificent apse mosaic depicting the Transfiguration and a fine image of Saint Apollinaris, to whom the church is dedicated.
 We shall then drive into town to visit the Church of San Vitale (548) and the tiny late antique Mausoleum of Galla Placidia (430).
-Ravenna plays a vital role in the history and art history of the transition from a pagan to a Christian Empire.
-When, in the 4th century Rome became difficult to defend, the Imperial court moved first to Milan and then to Ravenna.
+Ravenna plays a vital role in the history and art history of the transition from a pagan to a Christian empire.
+When, in the 4th century, Rome became difficult to defend, the Imperial court moved first to Milan and then to Ravenna.
 The scintillating mosaics of the little Mausoleum, like those of Santa Maria Maggiore in Rome, give a marvellous intimation of the transition from antique to early medieval modes of representation.